 =VLOOKUP("*"&D15&"*",B5:E13,1,FALSE)

-- Further, you will be able to get the Harvest which is a partial match of arv.
+- You will be able to get the Harvest which is a partial match of arv.

-- Inside the VLOOKUP function, “*” (asterisk) is used to match the data with our wildcard characters. & (ampersand) is used to concatenate the asterisk and our entered keyword.
+- Inside the VLOOKUP function, “*” (asterisk) matches the data with our wildcard characters. & (ampersand) concatenates the asterisk and our entered keyword.

 - B5:E13 this is the range where we will search the data.